daynerco/Project4/README.md

 **SQL Queries**

-The SQL folder comprises scripts for querying and preprocessing data from databases.
+The SQL file comprises scripts for querying and preprocessing data from databases.
 These queries are essential for providing in depth insights of analyzig data.

 **Machine Learning Model**